 A Jupyter notebook is a web application that allows the user to write codes and rich text elements.
 Inside the Notebooks, you can write paragraph, equations, title, add links, figures and so on.
 A notebook is useful to share interactive algorithms with your audience by focusing on teaching or demonstrating a technique.
 Jupyter Notebook is also a convenient way to run data analysis.

-Jupyter Notebook App
+- Introduction to Jupyter Notebook App

 The Jupyter Notebook App is the interface where you can write your scripts and codes through your web browser.
 The app can be used locally, meaning you don't need internet access, or a remote server.